Experticket/experthubApiDocs/docs/en/activity/catalog.md

-# Obtención del catálogo de actividades
+# Obtaining the catalog of activities

 The first step will be to get the complete catalog of providers, categories (productBases) and products for its internal processing.